 Maine is blessed with a healthy, stable population of black bear, conservatively estimated at 35,000.
 Statewide we average 9 bears/100 square miles; in our area, WMD 9, the percentage is much higher.
 Our region in north central Maine, is a consistent producer of adult bears each season and the new state record bear weighing 699 lbs. was taken on a bear bait less than 20 miles from our lodge in 2012.
 In the areas we hunt, our hunters consistently tag better than 1 out of every 3 bears taken here each fall.
 That is not due to sheer numbers but the quality of the hunt.
-As bear hunting outfitters we limit each weekly hunt to 10 participants, to ensure personalized service and we have 18 years experience in the same area and know how to do it right!
+As bear hunting outfitters we limit each weekly hunt to 10 participants, to ensure personalized service.
+We have hunted this area since 1995 and know how to do it right!
 We manage our hunting area for a sustainable harvest, consulting with the state bear biologist for harvest goals to maintain a healthy, stable population of mature bears.

 Our goal is to provide you the hunter an opportunity to harvest a mature Maine Black Bear dressing over 200 lbs. (add approx. 17% for live weight).
 Bears reach full adult size, at about 4-6 years of age.
 Boars average 250-600 pounds and measure 5-6 feet from tip of nose to the tip of their tail.
 Females are smaller, weighing 100-400 pounds, and measuring 4-5 feet in length.
 Males stand about 40 inches tall at the shoulder whereas sows seldom exceed 30 inches in height.
 We have virtually 100% sightings for each hunter and over 90% success rate.
 (Some good bears are passed by discriminating, returning hunters waiting for a bigger trophy than their last bruin.)
 Year after year we have about one third of our hunters coming back for another hunt.